-The POS-style currency entry mode setting eliminates the use of (need for) adding the decimal point when entering the inflow and outflow amounts when creating a new transaction.
+The POS-style currency entry setting eliminates the use of (need for) adding the decimal point when entering the inflow and outflow amounts when creating a new transaction.
 [In effect, this setting mimics how transaction amounts are entered into YNAB on mobile devices.]

 By default, in YNAB the decimal point must be explicitly entered unless the transaction amount is a round number.
 So, if you spent $5.05, you must enter all three (3) digits